mrdafian47/javafx-jxbrowser-demo-app/README.md

 # JavaFX JX-Browser Demo App

-A lightweight desktop browser application built with JavaFX, Java 17 (Liberica FX), and Gradle.
+A lightweight desktop browser application built with JavaFX, Java 17 and Gradle.
 This app provides essential browsing functionality, such as navigating to websites, reloading pages, and moving backward and forward through your browsing history.
 Additionally, it supports access to the camera and microphone, making it suitable for modern web applications that require multimedia input.

 ---